First Deployment

 Step 8: Install Root Certificate#

-To access HTTPS services without browser warnings, you need to install the Root CA certificate:
+To access HTTPS services without browser warnings, install the Root CA certificate:

-macOS users: Due to Apple's security policies, you'll need to manually approve the certificate in System Settings → General → Device Management.
-See our detailed certificate installation guide for step-by-step instructions with screenshots.
+macOS users: You'll need to manually approve the certificate in System Settings → General → Device Management.
+See our certificate installation guide for details.

 Step 9: Connect to VPN#